Radio Days: Plot

-The film is narrated by the fictional Joe, who is voiced by Allen himself.
+The film is narrated by the fictional Joe, voiced by Allen.
 Joe begins by relating how two burglars got involved in a radio game show after answering a random phone call during a home burglary; the burglars ransacked the house but the residents won the game show prizes.
 He goes on to explain that he associates old radio songs with childhood memories.

 During the late 1930s and early 1940s young Joe lived with his modest Jewish-American family in Rockaway Beach.
 His mother always listened to Breakfast with Irene and Roger.
 His father kept his occupation secret.
 Joe later found out that he was ashamed of being a taxi driver.
 Other family members were Uncle Abe and Aunt Ceil, grandpa and grandma, and Aunt Bea.
 The latter was a serial dater, always on the lookout for a potential husband but either was too picky or dated married men.

-Joe's own favorite radio show was The Masked Avenger.
+Joe's favorite radio show was The Masked Avenger.
 It made him dream of buying a secret decoder ring.
-In Joe's fantasy the Masked Avenger looked like a hero, but in reality the voice actor was short and bald.
-Other radio memories are stories about sporting heroes, news bulletins about World War II, a report of a Martian invasion (similar to the real-life 1938 radio broadcast), and a live report of the search for a little girl who fell into a well (similar to the real-world incidents of Kathy Fiscus and Floyd Collins).
+In Joe's fantasy, the Masked Avenger looked like a hero, but in reality the voice actor (Wallace Shawn) was short and bald.
+Other radio memories are stories about sporting heroes, news bulletins about World War II, a report of a Martian invasion (similar to the real 1938 radio broadcast) and a live report of the search for a little girl who fell into a well (similar to the real incidents of Kathy Fiscus and Floyd Collins).

-With his friends from school Joe was searching for German aircraft from the top of local buildings, but instead they saw a woman undressing in her bedroom.
+Joe and his school friends searched for German aircraft from local rooftops, but instead saw a woman undressing through a window.
 She later turned out to be their substitute teacher.
 Alone on the coast Joe saw a German U-boat, but he decided not to tell anyone because they wouldn't believe him.

-Joe was fascinated by the glitz and glamour of Manhattan, where the radio broadcasts were made.
+Joe was fascinated by the glamour of Manhattan, where the radio broadcasts were made.
 He visited the Radio City Music Hall, and described it as the most beautiful thing he ever saw.

 Joe collected stories of radio stars, including that of Sally White, whose dreams of becoming famous were hampered by her shrill voice and Brooklyn accent.
-Starting as a cigar salesgirl she got stuck on the roof of the radio building with Roger, who was cheating on Irene.
-After she witnessed a crime the gangster Rocco wanted to kill her, but following his mother's advice he ended up using his connections to further her career.
+Starting as a cigar salesgirl, she got stuck on the roof of the radio building with Roger, who was cheating on Irene.
+After she witnessed a crime the gangster Rocco wanted to kill her but following his mother's advice he ended up using his connections to further her career.
 She takes speech classes and finally became a reporter of celebrity gossip.

-On New Year's Eve Joe was brought down from his room to celebrate the transition to 1944.
+On New Year's Eve Joe was brought down from his room to celebrate the 1944 New Year.
 Simultaneously the radio stars gathered on the roof of their building.
-The narrator concludes that he will never forget those radio voices, although with each passing of a New Year's Eve they seem to glow dimmer and dimmer.
+The narrator concludes that he will never forget those radio voices, although with each New Year's Eve they seem to glow dimmer and dimmer.